vishnu350/rs-mainspring-winder/README.md

 - Double check if the plunger base is **level, round and flat**.
 If it isnt, there is a higher chance for the mainspring to get caught.
 So work it down with a metal file or sandpaper.
 - Make sure to **apply downward force** while plunging the mainspring back in, otherwise it may fail to pop back into the barrel.
 - It is good to **lubricate** the housing barrel walls and mainspring before winding it in.
 This reduces winding stress and also makes it easier to plunge later on.
-- When unwinding, be gentle so as to not scratch the mainspring with the anchor, even though this is unlikely.
+- When unwinding, be gentle so as to not scratch the mainspring with the anchor.
-- It is recommend to practice first with spare mainsprings/barrels to get a feel of using the RS winder.
+- It is recommended to practice first with spare mainsprings/barrels to get a feel of using the RS winder.
 - The barrel bowl part can also be used to snap the barrel lid back on, as well as holding it during assembly/disassembly service.

 # Future Updates